robcarver17/pysystemtrade/docs/data.md

 For production code, and storing large amounts of data (eg for individual futures contracts) we probably need something more robust than .csv files.
 [MongoDB](https://mongodb.com) is a no-sql database.

-Obviously you will need to make sure you already have a Mongo DB instance running.
+Obviously you will need to make sure you already have a MongoDB instance running.
 You might find you already have one running, in Linux use `ps wuax | grep mongo` and then kill the relevant process.

 Personally I like to keep my Mongo data in a specific subdirectory; that is achieved by starting up with `mongod --dbpath ~/data/mongodb/` (in Linux).
 Of course this isn't compulsory.